 - name, required string attribute, user-defined name of this Step.
 Note: As with other objects, this name is used to reference this specific entity in the <RunInfo> block, under the <Sequence> node.
 If the name of this Step is not listed in the <Sequence> block, its action is not going to be performed. - pauseAtEnd, optional boolean/string attribute, if True (True values = True, yes, y, t), the code will pause at the end of the step, waiting for a user signal to continue.
-This is used in case one or more of the Outputs are of type OutStreamManager.
-For example, it can be used when an OutStreamManager of type Plot is output to the screen.
+This is used in case one or more of the Outputs are of type OutStreams.
+For example, it can be used when an OutStreams of type Plot is output to the screen.
 Thus, allowing the user to interact with the Plot (e.g. rotate the figure, change the scale, etc.). - sleepTime, optional float attribute, in this attribute the user can specify the waiting time (seconds) between two subsequent inquiries of the status of the submitted job (i.e. check if a run has finished).
 Default: 0.05.

-In the MultiRun> input block, the user needs to specify the objects that need to be used for the different allowable roles.
-This step accepts the following roles: - <Input>, string, required parameter, names an entity to be used as input for the model specified in this step.
+In the MultiRun input block, the user needs to specify the objects that need to be used for the different allowable roles.
+This step accepts the following roles:

+- Input>, string, required parameter, names an entity to be used as input for the model specified in this step.
 This XML node accepts the following attributes: - class, required string attribute, main object class type.
 This string corresponds to the tag of the main object's type used in the input.
 For example, 'Files', 'DataObjects', 'Databases', etc. - type, required string attribute, the actual entity type.
 This attribute specifies the object type within the main object class.
 For example, if the class attribute is 'DataObjects', the type attribute might be 'PointSet'.
 Note: The class 'Files' has no type (i.e. type='').

-Note: The class and, consequently, the type usable for this role depend on the particular <Model> being used.
+Note: The class and, consequently, the type usable for this role depend on the particular <model> being used.
 The user can specify as many <Input> nodes as needed.

 - <Model>, string, required parameter names an entity defined elsewhere in the input that will be used as the model for this step.
 This XML node recognizes the following attributes: - class, required string attribute, main object class type.
 For this role, only 'Models' can be used. - type, required string attribute, the actual entity type.
 This attribute needs to specify the object type within the Models object class.
-For example, the type attribute might be 'Code', 'ROM', etc. - <Sampler>, string, required parameter names an entity defined elsewhere in the input file to be used as a sampler.
+For example, the type attribute might be 'Code', 'ROM', etc. - <Sampler>, string, optional parameter names an entity defined elsewhere in the input file to be used as a sampler.
 As mentioned in Section 12, the Sampler is in charge of defining the strategy to characterize the input space.
 This XML node recognizes the following attributes: - class, required string attribute, main object class type.
 This string corresponds to the tag of the main object's type used.
 Only 'Samplers' can be used for this role. - type, required string attribute, the actual entity type.
 This attribute needs to specify the object type within the Samplers object class.
-For example, the type attribute might be 'MonteCarlo', 'Adaptive', 'AdaptiveDET', etc. See Section 12 for all the different types currently supported. - <SolutionExport>, string, optional parameter identifies an entity to be used for exporting key information coming from the Sampler object during the simulation.
-This XML node accepts the following attributes: - class, required string attribute, main object class type.
-This string corresponds to the tag of the main object's type used in the input.
-For this role, only 'DataObjects' can be used. - type, required string attribute, the actual entity type.
-This attribute needs to specify the object type within the DataObjects object class.
-For example, the type attribute might be 'Code', 'ROM', etc.
+For example, the type attribute might be 'MonteCarlo', 'Adaptive', 'AdaptiveDET', etc. See Section 12 for all the different types currently supported. - <Optimizer>, string, optional parameter names an entity defined elsewhere in the input file to be used as an optimizer.
+As mentioned in Section 13, the Optimizer is in charge of defining the strategy to optimize an user-specified variable.
+This XML node recognizes the following attributes: